The Trademarks Law Review: Denmark

-The principal Danish legislation related to trademarks consists of the new Trademarks Act, which came into force on 1 January 2019, and which, inter alia, serves to incorporate the Trademarks Directive into Danish law.
+The principal Danish legislation related to trademarks consists of the Trademarks Act,5 which came into force on 1 January 2019, and which, inter alia, serves to incorporate the Trademarks Directive6 into Danish law.
 In addition, the Registration Order7 sets out supplementary provisions pertaining primarily to the application for and registration of trademarks in Denmark.
-Denmark has acceded to the TRIPS Agreement.
-Also, Denmark has acceded to the WIPO Convention and is a contracting party to numerous WIPO-administered treaties, including, by way of example, the Madrid Protocol and the Paris Convention.
+Denmark has acceded to the TRIPS Agreement.8 In addition, Denmark has acceded to the WIPO Convention and is a contracting party to numerous WIPO-administered treaties, including, by way of example, the Madrid Protocol9 and the Paris Convention.10

-The DKPTO forms part of the Danish Ministry of Industry, Business and Financial Affairs.
-It works to help companies protect and exploit their ideas and inventions and, according to its 2017 mission statement, aims to be the Danish centre of intellectual property.
-One of the core tasks of the DKPTO encompasses the activities undertaken in relation to trademarks, including trademark registration in particular.
+The DKPTO forms part of the Danish Ministry of Industry, Business and Financial Affairs.11 It works to help companies protect and exploit their ideas and inventions and, according to its most recent vision statement, aims to be Europe's best intellectual property environment for the trades and industries.12 One of the core tasks of the DKPTO encompasses the activities undertaken in relation to trademarks, including trademark registration in particular.
 The powers of the DKPTO are primarily set out in the Trademarks Act.

 Danish Complaints Board for Domain Names

-The Danish Complaints Board for Domain Names (the Complaints Board) hears cases concerning the right to .dk domain names.
-The Complaints Board claims to be an easy, faster and cheaper alternative to the courts in domain name disputes, and most practitioners would probably agree with this claim.
+The Danish Complaints Board for Domain Names (the Complaints Board) hears cases concerning the right to .dk domain names.13 The Complaints Board claims to be an easy, faster and cheaper alternative to the courts in domain name disputes,14 and most practitioners would probably agree with this claim.
 The Complaints Board may, inter alia, decide to suspend, delete or transfer the .dk domain name that is subject to a complaint.15

-DK Hostmaster maintains the Danish internet infrastructure and administers the database of all .dk domain names on behalf of the Danish government.
+DK Hostmaster maintains the Danish internet infrastructure and administers the database of all .dk domain names on behalf of the Danish government.16

-Although DK Hostmaster does not hear domain name complaints, such complaints may nevertheless, in certain special situations, be submitted to DK Hostmaster.
-These special situations include, inter alia, matters concerning typosquatting.
-Moreover, DK Hostmaster is competent where there is an obvious risk of economic crime, compromising IT equipment or content of a highly offensive nature.
-Also, DK Hostmaster may act if the domain name is used in connection with manifestly illegal acts or omissions that infringe substantial considerations of security or public interest.
-In such cases, DK Hostmaster may generally suspend and, subsequently, block or delete a domain name.21
+Although DK Hostmaster does not hear domain name complaints, such complaints may nevertheless, in certain special situations, be submitted to DK Hostmaster.17 These special situations include, inter alia, matters concerning typosquatting.18 Moreover, DK Hostmaster is competent where there is an obvious risk of economic crime, compromising IT equipment or content of a highly offensive nature.19 In addition, DK Hostmaster may act if the domain name is used in connection with manifestly illegal acts or omissions that infringe substantial considerations of security or public interest.20 In such cases, DK Hostmaster may generally suspend and, subsequently, block or delete a domain name.21

 The Danish Business Authority

 The Danish Business Authority (the Authority) registers the names of companies, including the names of limited companies and private limited companies.
-All company names must be registered with the Authority.
-When a company name is registered, the Authority examines whether an identical name is registered.
-However, the Authority does not examine whether similar names are registered, let alone if identical or confusingly similar trademarks have been registered.
-As such, the registration of a company name with the Authority does not entail any extinctive acquisition of rights.
+All company names must be registered with the Authority.22 When a company name is registered, the Authority examines whether an identical name is registered.
+However, the Authority does not examine whether similar names are registered, let alone if identical or confusingly similar trademarks have been registered.23 As such, the registration of a company name with the Authority does not entail any extinctive acquisition of rights.
 The Authority does not hear complaints pertaining to the registration of business names.
-However, if a court of law has concluded that a company name has been registered in violation of Section 2 of the Danish Companies Act, the Authority will remove the name from the register.25
+However, if a court of law has concluded that a company name has been registered in violation of Section 2 of the Danish Companies Act,24 the Authority will remove the name from the register.25

 iii Substantive law